jfo/blog/source/posts/sild-storing-built-in-functions.md

 ```

 All of those `scmp`s are unnecessary!
 I've already done that work in `read`!
-Instead, I can _call the cell's function pointer on it's `next` member_.
+Instead, I can _call the cell's function pointer on its `next` member_.
 This
 is awesome!
 So sleek!

 ```c